maldonadojsm/Hive/README.md

 # Hive-MVP
-Hive MVP - Physician Collaborative Environment using Java Spring Boot and React
+Physician Collaborative Environment using Java Spring Boot and React